Seoul: Small quake in North Korea likely due to mining blast

-SEOUL, South Korea (AP) — South Korea’s weather agency says a small earthquake detected in North Korea was likely caused by a mining operation.
+SEOUL, South Korea (AP) — A small earthquake in North Korea was likely caused by a mining operation, Seoul’s weather agency said Friday.

-An official from the Korean Meteorological Administration said Friday that a magnitude 2.1 earthquake was detected in North Korea on Thursday at a region near the border with the South.
+An official from the Korean Meteorological Administration said a magnitude 2.1 earthquake was detected in North Korea on Thursday at a region near the border with the South.

-The official says the quake was artificial and likely caused by an intentional blast in a coal mine.
+The official says the quake was man-made and likely caused by an intentional blast in a coal mine.

 “Our map data shows the locations of mines across North Korea, and we also detected soundwaves, proving that this quake was caused by an explosion,” he said.
 He didn’t want to be named, citing office rules.